HumanSignal/Adala/CONTRIBUTION.md

 ### New Runtimes

-Introduce innovative runtimes utilizing varying language models or even distinct model types for labeling tasks.
+Introduce runtimes utilizing varying language models or even distinct model types for labeling tasks.
 Enhancing current implementations through performance optimization or new feature introduction is also encouraged.

 #### Adding a New Runtime:
 To introduce a new runtime, adhere to the structure delineated by the Runtime abstract class.
 Below is a rudimentary example: